JoeKnittel/joeknittel.github.io/_posts/2021-01-21-Getting-Started-with-Python-and-Jupyter-Lab.md

 - **Very popular**: by some estimates, there are around 10 million Python developers worldwide

-- **Extensibility**: since Python is such a popular programming language, there's also a large group of contributors worldwide who are constantly creating new tools to extend the functionality of the program
+- **Extensible**: since Python is such a popular programming language, there's also a large group of contributors worldwide who are constantly creating new tools to extend the functionality of the program

 What do we have to lose?
 Let's get started with Python!